GNOME: GNOME 3

 GNOME 3 brought many enhancements to core software.
-Many GNOME Core Applications also went through redesigns to provide a more consistent user experience.
-Mutter replaced Metacity as the default window manager.
-Adwaita replaced Clearlooks as the default theme.
+Many GNOME Core Applications also went through redesigns to provide a better user experience.
+Mutter replaced Metacity as the default window manager, and Adwaita replaced Clearlooks as the default theme.

 Criticism

 The release of GNOME 3 caused considerable controversy in the GNU and Linux communities.
-Aiming to provide an easy-to-use and uncluttered user experience has led to some criticized design decisions, like removal of minimize and maximize buttons, simplification of configuration options, and visual clues which could lead to confusion.
+Aiming to provide an easy-to-use and uncluttered user experience has led to some criticized design decisions, like the removal of minimize and maximize buttons, the simplification of configuration options, and visual cues that could lead to confusion.

-A few projects have been initiated to continue development of GNOME 2.x or to modify GNOME 3.x to be more like the 2.x releases:
+Several projects have been initiated to either continue development of GNOME 2.x, modify GNOME 3.x to be more like the 2.x releases, or create a desktop environment with a traditional design metaphor entirely from scratch due to the negative reception of GNOME 3: